uxlfoundation/oneAPI-spec/source/introduction.rst

 highly efficient algorithms for parallel architectures.

-Data parallel algorithms are used for many of the most computationally vdemanding problems including scientific computing, artificial intelligence, and visualization.
+Data parallel algorithms are used for many of the most computationally demanding problems including scientific computing, artificial intelligence, and visualization.
 Data parallel algorithms can be efficiently mapped to a diverse set of architectures: multi-core CPUs, GPUs, systolic arrays, and FPGAs.